Taiwan Police College Organization Act

 Article 16

-The operational regulations of the College shall be prepared by the College itself, and reported to the National Police Agency of the Ministry of the Interior for approval.
+The operational regulations of the College shall be formulated by the College itself and submitted to the National Police Agency of the Ministry of the Interior for approval.

 Article 17